When to Apply

 - Review committees will deduct points for recommendations that reflect poorly on your performance in a class.

-You will not be eligible for scholarships until your letter of recommendation is received.
-You should receive an email from firstname.lastname@example.org when this step is complete, but you may check the status of the letter of recommendation at any time by logging in to the Los Rios scholarship system and clicking My Applications.
+For scholarships that require a letter of recommendation, your application will not be considered complete until you letter of recommendation is received.
+You should receive an email from email@example.com when this step is complete, but you may check the status of the letter of recommendation at any time by logging in to the Los Rios scholarship system and clicking My Applications.

 We recommend that you check with the person you have asked for a recommendation to ensure that they are able to submit a recommendation for you by the deadline.
 If they report that they have not received your request, then start by confirming that you entered the correct email address on the application.
 If it is incorrect, then will need to make a new request in your general application.